-Experience.
-Each year, Mayo Clinic specialists treat more than 10,000 people with hiatal hernias (also known as diaphragmatic hernias).
+- Mayo Clinic specialists have vast experience with hiatal hernias, treating more than 10,000 people each year.
 Mayo surgeons specialize in repairing hernias in the esophagus and chest.

-Team approach.
-Mayo Clinic's teamwork system brings together the doctors you need to treat your problem — digestive specialists (gastroenterologists), imaging specialists (radiologists), and chest (thoracic) and abdominal surgeons.
+- Mayo Clinic's teamwork system brings together a wide range of specialists to treat your problem — digestive specialists (gastroenterologists), imaging specialists (radiologists), and chest (thoracic) and abdominal surgeons.
 All three Mayo Clinic locations have special esophageal clinics to coordinate care for people with hiatal hernia.

 Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.

 Mayo Clinic: Answers you can trust